tejma17/e-TRASH/README.md

 ## Development Tools ##

-The following tools are used, click the links to download and install if you don't already have them installed.
-We also recommend using Mac/Windows for the Android Studio instructions because Linux may have a lot of missing tools and may not match exactly.
+The following tools are used.
-* Java 7 JDK or better - For Java development
+* Java 8 JDK or better - For Java development
 * Android Studio - For Android development
-   * On the CSE Linux machines you may need to install binaries for running 32-bit tools by typing the following sudo yum install glibc.i686 zlib.i686 libstdc++.i686 ncurses-libs.i686 libgcc.i686
+   * On the CSE Linux machines you may need to install binaries for running 32-bit tools by typing the following `sudo yum install glibc.i686 zlib.i686 libstdc++.i686 ncurses-libs.i686 libgcc.i686`
 * Genymotion - Not required, but it is a better, faster emulator for Android
 * VirtualBox - Genymotion's virtual machine